About the book

 The first few pages really stuck with me because we’re immediately introduced to Alix and what happened in the first few pages sort of set the whole stage for me.
 Those first few pages clued me in on what kind of person Alix Nico was and how insane the book was going to be.
 It also clued me in on the fact that Alix was starting to go a little cuckoo.
 All that’s happened to her and all the modifications and enhancements are finally taking a toll on her mind and body.

 I read some of the reviews of this book and some of them noted that Alix was too unbelievable in the sense that she’s a very young soldier yet she’s the best and she can do everything and she never dies.
 Yep, she’s all that but it didn’t really bother me because I liked her kind of crazy.
 She’s a killer machine and she’s got issues and she’s going cuckoo just a little bit.
-Like I said, reminds me of Junco Coot.
-Very entertaining.
-LOL.
+She’s quite entertaining.

 Overall, I enjoyed this book.